Crossoufire/MyLists-api/README.md

 pip install -r requirements.txt
 ```

-## Setup the .flaskenv and the .env file
+## Set up the .flaskenv and the .env file
 - In the `.flaskenv` setup the `FLASK_DEBUG` to either `0` or `1` (default to `1`).
 - Create a `.env` file:
 ```